shishir/marionette-collective/website/reference/plugins/security_aes.md

 pair.
 Here anyone who is part of the network can decrypt the traffic related to registration but replies to clients are still securely encrypted and visable only to them.

-Here we enable the  _plugin.ssl.learn`_`pubkeys_ feature on all servers.
+Here we enable the  _plugin.aes.learn`_`pubkeys_ feature on all servers.
 Your public keys will now be distributed automatically on demand but you loose some security in that anyone with access to your network or middleware can observe the contents of replies and registration data